Cookies on the Healthspan site

 "If you are more of a night owl than an early bird, setting yourself a target of getting up before work could be setting yourself up to fail.
-The optimal time to exercise simply needs to be the time of the day you're most likely get it done,” says Nicola.
+The optimal time to exercise simply needs to be the time of the day you're most likely get it done," she says.

-We all have days where we just don't have the time to go for a run, or we seriously can't be bothered to hit the gym.
-And that's ok, says Nicola.
+We all have days when we just don't have the time to go for a run, or we seriously can't be bothered to hit the gym.
+And that's OK, says Nicola.
 "If you don't have time to do a 'proper workout', try staying active by doing some extra walking where possible."

-"It's important to view calories in (food/drink consumed) versus calories burnt (activity levels) as an energy seesaw.
+"It's important to view calories coming in to your body (food/drink consumed) versus calories burnt (activity levels) as an energy seesaw.
 If you consume more than you burn, you'll likely put on weight; if you consume less than you burn you'll lose it.
 But the odd treat with a steady seesaw is absolutely fine," advises Nicola.

 Not only is taking part in social activity good for general health and wellbeing, but it can also provide some healthy motivation.
 Where possible within COVID restrictions, exercising with others can help you achieve your goals.

-"Training regularly is the hardest part of getting/keeping fit, but working out with a buddy or going to a class is a great way of keeping to a regular plan," explains Nicola.
+"Training regularly is the hardest part of getting or keeping fit, but working out with a buddy or going to a class is a great way of keeping to a regular plan," explains Nicola.

 Ongoing research is unanimous when it comes to the effects listening to music has on physical activity.
-Not only does it help to distract athletes from discomfort during a tougher class, it's also thought to ‘up’ performance by up to 15 per cent.
+Not only does it help to distract athletes from discomfort during a tougher class, but it's also thought to increase performance by up to 15 per cent.

-Contrary to popular belief it's ourselves, and not our bodies, who are holding us back the most.
+Contrary to popular belief, it's ourselves, and not our bodies, who are holding us back the most.
 "It's very easy to set unrealistic goals when it comes to exercise – and often we're just setting ourselves up to fail!
-Just doing something regularly – and well – will provide the most results", says Nicola.
+Just doing something regularly – and well – will provide the best results", says Nicola.

 Making sure you give your body time to rest is just as important as keeping fit, warns Nicola.

-It goes without saying, but choosing activities you enjoy is key to a successful work-out routine.
-Make the health benefits a secondary factor into the decision to continue with a class or form that you’re not comfortable with, otherwise you'll resent every part of the process.
+Choosing activities you enjoy is key to a successful workout routine.
+Make the health benefits a secondary factor in the decision to continue with a class or exercise, otherwise you'll resent every part of the process.